Estancia La Jolla Hotel

 Cardiovascular disease (CVD) is the leading cause of death in the United States and is responsible for 17% of national health expenditures.1 As the population ages, these costs are expected to increase substantially.
 This program is intended to interpret the current standards of care associated with the application of biomarkers in cardiac clinical care as well as review recent literature that provides an evidence basis for the diagnostic, prognostic and management application of cardiac biomarkers.

 The diagnosis and management of cardiovascular conditions, including heart failure, by traditional clinical means alone is often inadequate.2 Until recently, biomarker testing in heart failure (HF) syndromes has been viewed as an elective supplement to diagnostic evaluation of patients suspected to suffer from this condition.
 This approach to the use of biomarker testing contrasts with other cardiovascular diagnoses for which biomarkers are integral to disease process definition, risk stratification, and in some cases treatment decision making.3 It is also noteworthy that advanced guidelines have emerged regarding the application of biomarkers in heart failure that need to be integrated into educational initiatives for clinical caregivers.4 There is emerging data on the use of biomarkers to assist with patient selection for advanced therapies such as biventricular pacemakers, and to assist with therapy optimization and disease prognostication among patients with cardiac devices.
+Biomarkers are also increasingly becoming a part of the precision-medicine conversation.

-In other related cardiovascular conditions such as acute coronary syndromes, biomarkers have played a definitive diagnostic role yet confusion has evolved as the sensitivity of biomarkers such as cardiac troponin has improved.5 The definition of myocardial infarction, and the meaning of troponin elevations in clinical scenarios outside of an acute coronary syndrome, continue to evolve amid controversy.
+In other related cardiovascular conditions such as acute coronary syndromes, biomarkers have played a definitive diagnostic role yet confusion has evolved as the sensitivity of biomarkers such as cardiac troponin has improved.5 The definition of myocardial infarction, and the meaning of troponin elevations in clinical scenarios outside of an acute coronary syndrome continue to evolve amid controversy.
 These new and evolving issues are critical for clinicians to be prepared to interpret at the point of care.

 Diabetes treatments now look beyond glucose normalization as a singular goal and have worked to identify direct impact on macrovascular outcomes.
 These data often utilize biomarkers as surrogate endpoints or secondary endpoints.
 New literature must be put into clinical context.
+Additionally, because of new therapeutic options, clinicians caring for cardiovascular patients must now be more involved in managing or advising on optimal selection of therapies for patients with diabetes.

 4. Circulation.
 2013;128:e240-e327; originally published online June 5, 2013;